FAQ

 Yes, cancel any time from your profile page in two clicks.
 Your subscription stays active until the end of the current billing period, so you keep access until then.
 There are no cancellation fees, no forms to fill out, and no customer service calls required.

-For every matched opportunity, ContractRadar automatically searches USASpending.gov for previously awarded contracts from the same agency with matching NAICS codes and set-asides.
+For federal matches, ContractRadar automatically searches USASpending.gov for previously awarded contracts from the same agency with matching NAICS codes and set-asides — when comparable awards are available.
 You'll see who won similar contracts, how much they were awarded, and the performance period — so you can understand pricing, spot incumbents, and decide whether the opportunity is worth pursuing.
-All of this happens automatically, without leaving ContractRadar.
+USASpending.gov only tracks federal awards, so this context doesn't appear on state and local matches.

 Yes.
 Authentication is handled by AWS Cognito — your password is never stored by ContractRadar.
 All data is transmitted over encrypted connections (TLS).
 We do not sell or share your business information with third parties.
 See our Privacy Policy for full details.